BashPrime/metroid-prime-randomizer/src/client/src/assets/help-documents/softlocks.md

 # Softlocks

-Softlocks are situations where the game is technically still playable, but further progression is impossible.
+Softlocks are situations where the game is usually still playable, but further progression is impossible.

 If you're not careful, you can accidentally find yourself in a room without the item needed to leave it, causing you to softlock.
 While the randomizer handles a lot of these cases, there are some that it does not and cannot account for.